-The discovery that we are made of dead stars dust became as poetic and comforting as the memory of the children books read, or the ones invented by the imagination of the people we loved the most.
+The discovery that we are made of dead stars dust became as poetic and comforting as the memory of the children's books read, or the ones invented by the imagination of the people we loved the most.
 My mother, an avid reader, had a fantastic flair for storytelling.
 She made it to be so real, that some beliefs lasted beyond the normal age of discovery.
 I never felt embarrassed after finding out they were beautifully invented lies.
-The childhood friends who tried to convince me to the contrary, realized it was pointless trying to change my mind, but never made jokes about it either.
+The childhood friends who tried to convince me to the contrary realized it was pointless trying to change my mind, but never made jokes about it either.

 According to scientists, after the Big Bang the Universe has been moving toward a state of entropy.
 In case you don’t know: entropy is the progression of a system from order to disorder.
 Many scientists explain it by using the egg.
-That is: a full egg with its yolk and the white intact is perfect order.
+That is: a full egg with its yolk and the white intact is in perfect order.
 However, after you crack it and make a scramble egg . . . it turns into a “disorder.”

 I have the habit of reading about all these fascinating subjects, and the case of the egg has been a simple and familiar way to understand all life in the planet.
 After all, everything is composed by two “contributor" forces,” who produce some encapsulated matter which eventually will be ready to “explode.”
 I am not comparing the powerfull "contributor forces" meaning using a comparison behind the greassy exchange between the "tall and fat" leader with the "short and fat one" . . . because that one can go nuclear.

-Naturally the human mind has mastered a series of complex interpretations, with consequences noir enough to make us wonder if we are heading faster toward the end than we thought.
+Naturally, the human mind has mastered a series of complex interpretations, with consequences noir enough to make us wonder if we are heading faster toward the end than we thought.
 We know "disorder" is in.

-The new findings raise the possibility that the human consciousness could be a side effect of entropy.
-How can we deny that "consciouness" (no matter how many humans seem to have losted it), is inside all the particles of the universe?
+The new findings raise the possibility that human consciousness could be a side effect of entropy.
+How can we deny that "consciouness" (no matter how many humans seem to have lost it), is inside all the particles of the universe?
 Okay, the side effect can be just like if you got drunk, the next day you feel miserable because you lost some particles . . .
 So, I am not surprised.
 We are made of particles of dead stars anyway.